sfernana/fcc-spi/batch/README.md

 - LSF developped by IBM
 - HTCondor developped by Wisconsin's University

-CERN has experienced during a while LSF platform and now they are migrating to HTCondor platform.
+CERN has experienced during a while LSF platform and now they are migrating to HTCondor platform if it is not already done the date you are reading this tutorial.

 ## 2 - FCCBATCH